jpignata/blog/articles/future-developer.md

 ### Future Developer, Delighted

-These are just a few of the ways we can optimize for change with the assumption that somebody else will be charged with making those changes.
+These are just a few of the ways we can optimize for change with the reasonable assumption that somebody else will be charged with making those changes.
 Think about the next sets of eyes that will be responsible for building and operating your current project when you're working on it.
 We've all felt pangs of guilt about the maintainability or quality of something we've shipped.
-Instead of feeling sympathy for all of the challenges you've left in the codebase, begin to tally all of the drinks Future Developer will owe you for all of the tidy work you've left for him or her.
+Instead of feeling sympathy for all of the challenges you've left in the codebase, begin to tally all of the drinks Future Developer will owe you for all of the tidy work you've left behind.

 _Thanks to [Dave Yeu](http://foodforsamurai.com/) from whom I've co-opted (read: stolen) the term "future developer."_